Amusement park: Family-owned theme parks

 Some theme parks did evolve from more traditional amusement park enterprises, such as Knott's Berry Farm.
 In the 1920s, Walter Knott and his family sold berries from a roadside stand, which grew to include a restaurant serving fried chicken dinners.
 Within a few years, lines outside the restaurant were often several hours long.
-To entertain the waiting crowds, Walter Knott built a Ghost Town in 1940, using buildings relocated from real old west towns such as the Calico, California ghost town and Prescott, Arizona.
+To entertain the waiting crowds, Walter Knott built a Ghost Town in 1940, using buildings relocated from real old west towns such as the Calico, California, ghost town and Prescott, Arizona.
 In 1968, the Knott family fenced the farm, charged admission for the first time, and Knott's Berry Farm officially became a theme park.
-Because of its long history, Knott's Berry Farm currently claims to be "America's First Theme Park."
-Knott's Berry Farm is now owned by Cedar Fair Entertainment Company.
-Lake Compounce in Bristol, Connecticut may be the true oldest continuously operating amusement park in the United States, open since 1846.
-Santa Claus Town, which opened in Santa Claus, Indiana in 1935 and included Santa's Candy Castle and other Santa Claus-themed attractions is considered the first themed attraction in the United States: a precursor to the modern day theme park.
-Santa Claus Land (renamed Holiday World in 1984) opened in 1946 in Santa Claus, Indiana and many people will argue that it was the first true Theme Park despite Knott's history.
+Because of its long history, Knott's Berry Farm currently claims to be "America's First Theme Park".
+Knott's Berry Farm is now owned by Six Flags Entertainment Company.
+Lake Compounce in Bristol, Connecticut, may be the true oldest continuously operating amusement park in the United States, open since 1846.
+Santa Claus Town, which opened in Santa Claus, Indiana, in 1935 and included Santa's Candy Castle and other Santa Claus-themed attractions is considered the first themed attraction in the United States: a precursor to the modern day theme park.
+Santa Claus Land (renamed Holiday World in 1984) opened in 1946 in Santa Claus, Indiana, and many people will argue that it was the first true Theme Park despite Knott's history.
 In the 1950s the Herschend family took over operation of the tourist attraction, Marvel Cave near Branson, Missouri.
 Over the next decade they modernized the cave, which led to large numbers of people waiting to take the tour.
 The Herschend family opened a recreation of the old mining town that once existed atop Marvel Cave.
 The small village eventually became the theme park, Silver Dollar City.
 The park is still owned and operated by the Herschends and the family has several other parks including Dollywood, Kentucky Kingdom and Wild Adventures.